StargazerX0/tp/docs/team/zminghuiz.md

 ## Project: EconoCraft Pro

-EconoCraft is a single player text adventure game where a player would start form from trying to achieve work-life balance to managing financial assets and a company.
+EconoCraft is a single player text adventure game where a player would start from trying to achieve work-life balance to managing financial assets and a company.
-This is a fun game that is full of uncertainty, which helps user to raise their financial awareness and management skills.
+This is a fun game that is full of uncertainty and excitement, which helps user to raise their financial awareness and management skills.

 Given below are my contributions to the project: